EXPLORING THE SALMON CAPITAL

 Beyond serving as the point of entry for Waterfall Resort guests, Ketchikan is the gateway to the Southeast Alaska frontier and well worth exploring on either end of a fishing trip.

-And further afield for the adventurous visitor: the glacier-carved wilderness of Misty Fjords National Monument, the rain-forest splendors of the Tongass, hiking and wildlife encounters with black bears and bald eagles, and more.
+And further afield for the adventurous visitor: the glacier-carved wilderness of Misty Fjords National Monument, the splendors of the Tongass National Forest, hiking and wildlife encounters with black bears and bald eagles, and more.

-Overnighting in Ketchikan gives guests the chance to experience more of the beauty of the Alaska wilderness firsthand.
+Overnighting in Ketchikan is another chance to head outdoors and experience more of the beauty of the Alaska wilderness firsthand, with active adventures that run the gamut.
+A few of our favorites: